bezzad/Downloader/README.md

 ### **Binary Serialization**

-To serialize or deserialize the package into a binary file, first you need serialize to JSON and next save it with [BinaryWriter](https://learn.microsoft.com/en-us/dotnet/api/system.io.binarywriter).
+To serialize or deserialize the package into a binary file, first, you need to serialize it to JSON and next save it with [BinaryWriter](https://learn.microsoft.com/en-us/dotnet/api/system.io.binarywriter).

 > **NOTE**:
 The [BinaryFormatter](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.serialization.formatters.binary.binaryformatter) type is dangerous and is not recommended for data processing.